This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 4. Captain Corelli’s Mandolin Was Filmed in Kefalonia

-For more inspiration before visiting Greece, you can check out our list of 20 novels set in Greece.
+For more inspiration before visiting Greece, you can check out our list of the best novels set in Greece.

 Panoramic view of Antisamos bay.
 The beach is surrounded by lush green vegetation.
 A big luxury boat is moored away from the beach.